VishwasKumar-git/Visual-Products-Matcher/README.md

 3. These features are compared to the pre-extracted features of images in the database using cosine similarity.
 4. The app displays the most similar images based on the user-defined threshold and number of results.

-## Troubleshooting

-- If you encounter memory issues, try reducing the number of images in your database or upgrading your hardware.
-- Ensure your uploaded images are in JPG format and are not corrupted.
-- If the app is slow, it might be due to the initial loading of the database.
-Subsequent runs should be faster due to caching.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgements

-- The ResNet50 model is provided by TensorFlow and was originally developed by Microsoft Research.
-- Thanks to the Streamlit team for their excellent framework for building data applications.